opentok/opentok-react-native-samples/Multiparty/README.md

 If there is only *one subscriber*, the app displays their stream in full-screen mode.

-Finally, there are *more than one user*, the app shows the primary subscriber in the big View and the others in a `ScrollView` component to handle multiple subscribers.
+Finally, if there is *more than one user*, the app shows the primary subscriber in the big View and the others in a `ScrollView` component to handle multiple subscribers.

 Since the number of subscribers could grow and challenge the device CPU and network bandwidth, the app implements optimizations on each of the subscribers, such as lowering the resolution and disabling the video for the subscribers that are not visible.

 To have control over each subscriber, the app implements a render function for the subscribers (see [custom rendering of streams](https://github.com/opentok/opentok-react-native/blob/master/docs/OTSubscriber.md#custom-rendering-of-streams).

 The app uses React's conditional rendering (https://reactjs.org/docs/conditional-rendering.html) to handle the different cases with zero, one or N subscribers.

-When there are more than one subscriber, the `renderSubscribers()` adds a main subscriber view and a `ScrollView` component in which it feeds the other subscribers.
+When there is more than one subscriber, the `renderSubscribers()` adds a main subscriber view and a `ScrollView` component in which it feeds the other subscribers.
 The first step is to check if we have a `mainSubscriberStreamId`.
 If so, the app sorts the array to have the primary subscriber as the first element.
 The remaining subscribers will be displayed in the `ScrollView` horizontally.
 The `ScrollView` component is ideal for our use case, as we can show a relatively high number of subscribers without the need to change the layout, and we can detect how many subscribers are in the scroll view and how many of them are *visible*.

 ```jsx